OksAvch/aggregatorLab/README.md

 ## General details
 ### About the application
 The primary objectives of the service encompass the solicitation and consolidation of computational outcomes from third-party entities such as A, B, and others.
+Utilizing the Scatter-Gather Pattern, the service distributes requests to multiple third-party entities, gathers their responses, and aggregates the results.
 Subsequent to the data collection and aggregation processes, the amalgamated outcome is conveyed to service X.

 ### Application architecture
 ![architecture.png](images/architecture.png)